 {bgoodwin, cantona, bolanipekun}@smu.edu

 Abstract.
-The Federal Department of Health and Human Services spends approximately $700 billion annually on Medicare of which an estimated $30 to $110 billion isBillions some form of fraud, waste, or abuse abuse (FWA).
+The Federal Department of Health and Human Services spends approximately $700 Billion annually on Medicare of which an estimated $30 to $110 Billions some form of fraud, waste, or abuse (FWA).
 Despite the Federal Government’s ongoing auditing efforts, fraud, waste, and abuse is rampant and requires modern machine learning approaches to generalize and detect such patterns.
 New and novel machine learning algorithms offer hope to help detect fraud, waste, and abuse.
 The existence of publicly accessible datasets complied by The Centers for Medicare & Medicaid Services (CMS) contain vast quantities of structured data.
-This data, coupled with industry standardized billing codes providiesprovides ample opportunity for the application of machine learning for fraud, waste, and abuse detection.
-This research aims hopes to develop a new model utilizing machine learning to generalize the patterns of fraud, waste, and abuse in Medicare.
+This data, coupled with industry standardized billing codes provides ample opportunity for the application of machine learning for fraud, waste, and abuse detection.
+This research aims to develop a new model utilizing machine learning to generalize the patterns of fraud, waste, and abuse in Medicare.
 This task is accomplished by linking provider and payment data with the list of excluded individuals and entities to train an algorithm on previously fraudulent behavior.
 Placeholder sentence for the main result.
 Placeholder sentence for main conclusion.

 1 Introduction

-Medicare fraud, waste, and abuse (FWA) is a problem on the national scale, causing an enormous burden on public finances and the allocation of resources for some of the most vulnerable populations.
+Medicare fraud, waste, and abuse (FWA) is a problem on the national scale, causing an enormous burden (e.g, loss of billions of dollars, Medicare Learning Network, 2021) on public finances and the allocation of resources for some of the most vulnerable populations (Medicare Learning Network, 2021).
+Actions that constitute FWA are poorly defined, but The Centers for Medicare & Medicaid Services (CMS) provides a list of the kinds of claims that are candidate for FWA (Medicare Learning Network, 2021).
 Despite a multitude of prior studies concerning the topic of FWA, an exact amount of Medicare FWA is difficult to closely approximate because much of the FWA simply goes undetected.
-Conservative estimates claim 3-10% ($19 Bbillion to $65 billion) of all medical claims fit into FWA (Bauder & Khoshgoftaar 2018, p.
+Conservative estimates claim 3-10% ($19 Billion to $65 billion) of all medical claims fit into FWA (Bauder & Khoshgoftaar, 2018, p.
 9), while other estimates claim the number is much higher and somewhere closer to $300 billion (Nicholas, Segal, Hanson, Zhang, & Eisenberg, 2019, p.
 788).
-Medicare is a large and complex government program and in its current form has fewno or weak controls in place to detect FWA., U unlike private insurers who use complex algorithms to detect FWA and subsequently deny such claims before they are paid, .
-Medicare operates in an opposite fashion, paying providers first, and then investigating supposed FWA (Pande & Mass, 2013, p.
+Medicare is a large complex government program and in its current form has few controls in place to detect FWA.
+Unlike private insurers who use complex algorithms to detect FWA and subsequently deny such claims before they are paid, Medicare operates in an opposite fashion, paying providers first, and then investigating supposed FWA (Pande & Mass, 2013, p.
 10).
 The Centers for Medicare & Medicaid Services (CMS) provide publicly accessible data containing fields such as provider information and payment data.
 CMS also maintains a list of excluded providers, The List of Excluded Individuals and Entities (LEIE).
 The LEIE contains the individuals and entities reprimanded for FWA.
 CMS data provides an ample number of resources and records to adequately train and develop a machine learning model to disseminate between legitimate Medicare claims and those considered FWA.
-The potential cost and labor savings for tThe Department of Health and Human Services from FWA detection via machine learning is significant.
+The potential cost and labor savings for the Department of Health and Human Services from FWA detection via machine learning is significant.

-Despite the variability of dollar estimates for FWA, one theme is clear, Medicare suffers from rampant FWA, and these costs are absorbed by the Federal Government as well as and ultimately the taxpayers of the United States.
+Despite the variability of dollar estimates for FWA, one theme is clear, Medicare suffers from rampant FWA, and these costs are absorbed by the Federal Government as well as the taxpayers of the United States.
 CMS provides publicly available data on Medicare through various applications and databases and with this data this study proposes implementation of machine learning algorithms to generalize and detect FWA in current and future claims.